COVID-19

 - At the scheduled time of entry, the test must be no more than 48 hours old

-Requirements proof of vaccination
+Requirements vaccination proof

 - Languages: English, French, German, Italian or Spanish